-If you need a smaller amount, a HELOC loan may be a better option.
+If you need a smaller amount, home equity lines may be a better option.
 You can qualify for, say, $20,000 and only use $5000 if you like.
 You will need to have that $20,000 in home equity, but you do not have to use it all if you do not want to.

 Takeaway on the Soaring Popularity of Home Equity Loan Products